 |Metadata values for |

 Library-level matrices (also Loom files) are cell-by-gene matrices for each individual library preparation in a project.
-These matrices contain the same standardized gene (row) metrics, cell (column) metrics and counts as the project-level matrices, but are separated by the HCA metadata field for library preparation,
+Overall, library-level matrices:

 sequencing_process.provenance.document_id, allowing you to only use a sub-sampling of all the project's data.

-Contributor Generated Matrices are optionally provided by the data contributors.
-These can be useful when trying to annotate cell types or when comparing results back to a contributors published results.
-When these matrices are available, you can download them from the individual Project page.
-Across projects, these matrices will vary in file format and content.
-For questions about the Contributor Generated Matrix, reach out to the contributors listed in the Project page Contact section.
+When these contributor-generated matrices are available, you can download them from the individual Project page.
+They will vary in file format and content across projects.
+For questions about the Contributor-generated matrix, reach out to the contributors listed in the Project page Contact section.

-DCP 2.0 project-level matrices only contain some of the available project metadata (species, organs, library methods, etc.).
-However, there are several metadata facets in the Metadata Manifest, such as disease state or donor information, that you might want to link back to the DCP-generated cell-by-gene matrix.
+HCA Data Portal project-level matrices only contain some of the available project metadata (species, organs, library methods, etc.).
+However, there are several metadata facets in the Metadata Manifest, such as disease state or donor information, that you might want to link back to the HCA Data Portal-generated cell-by-gene matrix.

-To link a metadata field in the Metadata Manifest back to an individual sample in a DCP Generated Matrix, use the matrix
+To link a metadata field in the Metadata Manifest back to an individual sample in a HCA Data Portal-generated matrix,

 sequencing_process.provenance.document_id, the ID used to demarcate each library preparation.